brave/qa-resources/wikitemplate-IPFS.md

    - [ ] Verify you're able to share a local file via `IPFS > Share local file using IPFS`.
    - [ ] Verify once the file is imported, the import folder is opened and the file can be downloaded.
    - [ ] Once the import is successful, verify a shareable link is copied to the clipboard by opening a new tab and pasting from the context menu or `CTRL+V`.
-   - [ ] Verify you see your key before the `?filename=filename.ext` in the copied text, e.g. `https://dweb.link/ipns/k51qzi5uqu5dgxhiv8w8cdvmgdhbvy3t9gn4jwpwwro18fots0xtdabpcxxzwc?filename=Big_Buck_Bunny_4K.webm` (the key is `k51qzi5uqu5dgxhiv8w8cdvmgdhbvy3t9gn4jwpwwro18fots0xtdabpcxxzwc`).
+   - [ ] Verify you see the IPFS key (e.g. `k51qzi5uqu5dgxhiv8w8cdvmgdhbvy3t9gn4jwpwwro18fots0xtdabpcxxzwc`) before the `?filename=filename.ext` from the copied text.

    ### `Sharing a local folder using an IPFS key`

    - [ ] Verify you're able to share a local file via `IPFS > Share local folder using IPFS`.
    - [ ] Verify once the file is imported, the import folder is opened and the file can be downloaded.
    - [ ] Once the import is successful, verify a shareable link is copied to clipboard by opening a new tab and pasting from context menu or `CTRL+V`.
-   - [ ] Verify you see your key before the `?filename=Downloads` part, e.g. `https://dweb.link/ipns/k51qzi5uqu5djfh24zd6m4e8fm6d9rju48fyokc13achcfo4hz9fmioev0xln6?filename=Downloads` (`k51qzi5uqu5djfh24zd6m4e8fm6d9rju48fyokc13achcfo4hz9fmioev0xln6` is the key here)
+   - [ ] Verify you see the IPFS key (e.g. `k51qzi5uqu5dgxhiv8w8cdvmgdhbvy3t9gn4jwpwwro18fots0xtdabpcxxzwc`) before the `?filename=filename.ext` from the copied text.

    ### `Importing keys`